Mkumar262006/cover-page-design/README.md

 ![Output](pic1.png)

 ## Result:
-The program for desining book cover page using HTML and CSS is excuted sucessfull.
+The program for desining book cover page using HTML and CSS is excuted sucessfully.